Auguron/solana-deed-metadata-program/README.md

 ### How it Works
 #### Deed Metadata Accounts
-These accounts store data that describes a transfer of ownership of some given product.
+These accounts store data that describes a transfer of ownership of some given product or property.
 They are created and managed by an authority, which is simply any signing account.
 The authority can the deed metadata account at any time to retrieve the lamports, and it can change certain fields on the account.